The Architecture

 Documented PerformanceOptional · Valid

-Assessed performance against defined objectives, using a consistent rating system
+Performance against defined objectives, consistent rating system

 Revenue ContributionOptional

-The individual's or role's direct measurable impact on company revenue
+Direct measurable impact on company revenue

 Education / CredentialsOptional · Valid